 There will be broad attitudinal shifts around proximity and diversion that will fundamentally change live entertainment.
-The development and adoption of immersive technologies and new monetization models will be accelerated as virtual experiences become increasingly primary.
+The development and adoption of immersive technologies and new monetization models will be accelerated as virtual experiences become become the dominant consumption model.

 Large-scale venues will remain empty and the vast majority of fans will engage online for the foreseeable future.
 New, smaller and experience-driven form factors will emerge to account for reduced capacity; venue operators will focus on creating differentiated in-arena experiences in an effort to lure fans back.
-In the meantime, operators and franchise owners will find new ways to drive fan engagement online.
+In the meantime, operators and franchise owners will find new ways to drive online fan engagement.

 In addition to creating new experiences, owners will need to reimagine all aspects of how people flow through venues and implement contactless technologySTARTUPS ON OUR RADARLight-based medical-grade sanitization device that can be used in can be used in public restrooms, etc.Cloud-based technology that integrates with existing security infrastructure to measure body temperature of high flows of people and provide basic contact tracing to regulate entry and track movement and interactions.